 The standard CGT regulations also apply when a beneficiary sells an inherited asset.

 When you obtain a post-CGT collectable or asset for your own use as a beneficiary or the appointed personal representative of an estate, it is still regarded as such.

 The main residence and other dwellings

-Even if a dwelling was not the deceased person's main residence, special rules might mean you qualify for a full or partial exemption when you dispose of it.
+Even if a residence was not the decedent's primary residence, under certain circumstances, you may be eligible for a full or partial exemption when disposing of it.

 It's never too late to begin keeping track of your expenses and forming better spending habits for the upcoming fiscal year.
 You'll be astonished at the difference a receipt/spending tracker can make to your bank account, both now and during tax season.